andrew-codes/verdigris/docs/01-getting-started/01-designers.md

 > **Notes**:
 > 1. Internal links should ignore the `00-` prefix (of directories and files) and the file extension.
 >    - For example, a link to `../02-guides/01-contributing.md` would be written as `../guides/contributing`
+> 2. Use `../` instead of `./` when linking to internal pages
-> 2. Images are saved to the directory: `./docs/assets` and are their URLs are referenced in Markdown as `/assets/filename.png`
+> 3. Images are saved to the directory: `./docs/assets` and are their URLs are referenced in Markdown as `/assets/filename.png`

 ## Updating Content via GitHub